silky/chrisdone-homepage/posts/one-step-forward-two-steps-back.markdown

       mixins, etc.
 [^2]: Also known as "hot-swapping", "live update", "plugins", etc.

-[^3]: Also known as implicit parameters, contexts, etc.
+[^3]: Preferablly static.
+Also known as implicit parameters, contexts, etc.

 [^5]: So, numbers, strings, vectors, patterns, etc.